TeoField-Marsham/Embedded_Systems_Group3/README.md

 What this lead to was primarily a lack of aesthetics and reproducibility.
 Our modules were exposed motherboards, wires, breadboards and sensors and not fully enclosed modules.
 This was not a big concern for the house module as there is more space, however the mailbox module does take up some space within the mailbox and could also be knocked around if large letters are pushed into the mailbox.
 With the right equipment, the work around we theorized for this issue, would be containing the whole module within a long, thin rectangular box, with a window for the motion sensor to look out and a port to charge the battery from.
 This would allow the entire module to be slid into the very back of the mailbox taking up as little space as possible with no wires to catch on anything.
 If the mailbox is metal, one could even use magnets to ensure that it cannot be knocked around.

 Additionally, our mailbox module had such a low power draw, that the provided power bank would automatically turn off completely after a few seconds of being switched on.
 In order to work around this, we first increased the power draw by simply adding lots of LED lights to the breadboard, but then we refined the system by replacing all the LEDs with resistors.
+In a non-restricted situation, we would simply pick a battery system that did not have this issue.

 #### Further improvements